 SICCODE Data Governance Framework & Stewardship Standards

-SICCODE.com maintains a governed, auditable framework for managing SIC and NAICS classification data and related business attributes.
-This page documents the policies, controls, stewardship roles, and change workflows used to support classification accuracy, editorial neutrality, and compliance-ready traceability across datasets.
+SICCODE.com maintains a governed framework for managing SIC and NAICS classification data and related business attributes.
+The framework is designed to support classification accuracy, editorial neutrality, lineage, change control, and compliance-ready traceability across datasets.

 - Data lineage